OURadar/RadarKit/README.md

 int execRoutine(RKHealthRelay, const char *command, char *response);
 ``````

-while the resource free routine must be in the form of
+and finally, the resource free routine must be in the form of

 ```c
 int freeRoutine(RKTransceiver);